 Service Excellence Awards

 Nominations are submitted by peers, managers, supervisors or customers.
 Nominations may be made if an employee goes above and beyond their normal duties, demonstrates and practices innovation and process improvement, or provides excellent customer service.
-The division the nominated employees works under reviews the nominations and make recommendations to the Executive Office.
-Executives make the final decision.
+The employee's division reviews the nomination and makes a recommendation to the director.
+The director makes the final decision.

 The following are examples of department handbooks used to administer recognition programs.